 Attendance accommodations will be determined on a course-by-course basis.
-Some examples of reasonable attendance accommodations may include, but are not limited to: allowance for disability-related absences without impacting the student's grade; extended time to complete coursework affected by disability-related absences without penalty to the grade (in most cases, the extension will be equivalent to the amount of time missed during disability-related absence); exam postponement (equivalent to the amount of time missed during disability-related absence); alternative assignments (must provide equivalent learning outcomes to original assignment); alternative modes of participation (including, but not limited to media-assisted communication such as Canvas, Zoom, Teams, etc.); or recording.
+Some examples of reasonable attendance accommodations may include, but are not limited to: allowance for disability-related absences without impacting the student's grade; extended time to complete coursework affected by disability-related absences without penalty to the grade (in most cases, the extension will be equivalent to the amount of time missed during disability-related absence); exam postponement (equivalent to the amount of time missed during disability-related absence); alternative assignments (must provide equivalent learning outcomes to original assignment); alternative modes of participation (including, but not limited to media-assisted communication such as Blackboard, Skype, FaceTime, etc.).